 Where can I turn if I still have questions?

 Please feel free to search our full Help Center for any questions not answered here.
 While you will have better context and understanding after you arrive on campus, you can send in your questions to us at any time leading up to your arrival.
-Once on campus, your RCC is best suited to answer your questions and help you assess your computing needs.
+Once on campus, the PTS team is best suited to answer your questions and help you assess your computing needs.
 If they do not know the answer, they will find out!
 Keep in mind the best way to understand the computing environment at Stanford is to experience it firsthand!

 Is there a better discount if I buy on campus?

 The Cardinal Tech Center in the Stanford Bookstore (which aside from the name, is free-standing, independent establishment from the University) negotiates special pricing on both desktop and laptop computers for Stanford students.
 If you're looking to pick up a pre-configured laptop at a low price and not spend time on customization, you may want to consider looking at the packages offered.

 The Stanford Bookstore sometimes run promotions with deeper discounts, especially from Admit Weekend through New Student Orientation.
 Regardless, you can purchase from the Bookstore in person and get instant gratification, have them send it to you before you come to campus, or have it waiting for you upon arrival!
 You can see what offerings the Stanford Bookstore has available at the Cardinal Tech Center.